-The official synopsis for “No Time to Die” from MGM reads: “Bond has left active service and is enjoying a tranquil life in Jamaica.
+The official “No Time to Die” synopsis reads: “Bond has left active service and is enjoying a tranquil life in Jamaica.
 His peace is short-lived when his old friend Felix Leiter from the CIA turns up asking for help.
 The mission to rescue a kidnapped scientist turns out to be far more treacherous than expected, leading Bond onto the trail of a mysterious villain armed with dangerous new technology.”

 More from IndieWire